TheMeerkat/react-app/README.md

 You may experience CORS errors while running the API and trying to communicate via the web application.
 To get around this temporarily I installed the `moesif cors` extension for chrome and enabled it.
 You can target specific IP's but I highly recommend turning off this extension if you decide to use it after evaluating this project.

+The data provided looked like it may be BSON.
+The deserialization I did not get too, as a result, there is a `api/store/data.json` that is used to read user data.